SW

 State-Specific Notes

-Washington's CESCL certification is mandatory and one of the more stringent state inspector programs in the country.
-The state is divided into Western and Eastern Washington stormwater regions, each with separate design manuals and requirements reflecting vastly different precipitation patterns.
+Washington's 2026 CSGP (issued November 19, 2025, effective January 1, 2026) replaced the prior 2021 permit.
+Key changes: CESCL certification is now required for ALL site inspections regardless of site size; sites ≤ 1 acre must conduct weekly turbidity/transparency and pH sampling; NOI lead time increased to 60 days.
+Sites in watersheds with low dissolved oxygen impairments may face numeric turbidity effluent limits.
+Washington's CESCL certification is one of the more stringent state inspector programs in the country.
+The state is divided into Western and Eastern Washington stormwater regions, each with separate design manuals reflecting vastly different precipitation patterns.

 Disclaimer: This information is provided for general reference only and may not reflect the most current regulatory requirements.
 Always consult the Ecology website and applicable regulations before beginning any construction activity.